Answers to the Index questions automatically justify to the Top of page.

 Return to top

-the display is for New calls and the LED flashes until
+of the display is for New calls and the LED flashes

-line is either offhook or on-hook, no line in use.
+the LINE is either offhook or on-hook, no LINE in use.

 There is an envelope above